 To build muscle, you need to be producing a lot of testosterone and human growth hormone.

-These are the key muscle-building hormones that your body needs to stimulate the protein synthesis that drives muscle growth.
-The things you do in the gym can have a big impact on the levels of those hormones.
-Here are 10 gym hacks to promote a greater hormone response.
+There are a few key muscle-building hormones that your body needs to stimulate the protein synthesis that drives the growth of muscle mass, said hormones include testosterone and human growth hormone.
+The things you do in the gym can have a big impact on the levels of those hormones, and that can be very beneficial for your gains.
+That being said, we have developed a list of 10 gym hacks to promote a greater hormone response and in turn help you build some serious muscle.

 When you perform the big lifts like the squat, overhead press, deadlift, and clean and jerk, you encourage your body to produce greater levels of testosterone in comparison to doing isolated movements like bicep curls or side lateral raises.